Turkish involvement in the Syrian civil war: Turkey and anti-government forces in Syria

 At the beginning of the Syrian Civil War, Turkey trained defectors of the Syrian Army on its territory, and in July 2011, a group of them announced the birth of the Free Syrian Army, under the supervision of Turkish intelligence.
 In October 2011, Turkey began sheltering the Free Syrian Army, offering the group a safe zone and a base of operations.
 Together with Saudi Arabia and Qatar, Turkey has also provided the rebels with arms and other military equipment.
+Turkey´s geo-political maneuvering, according to scholars such as Ataman and Ozdemir, is in line with its larger ambition to limit the influence of Iran on the region.

 On 22 June 2012, a Turkish McDonnell Douglas RF-4E Phantom II reconnaissance jet was intercepted and shot down by the Syrian Army in international airspace and greatly escalated the tensions between the two countries.

 In October 2012, numerous clashes took place along the Syrian–Turkish border, resulting in the deaths of 14 Syrian soldiers and 5 Turkish civilians.
 The clashes strained the relations between the countries and resulting in dozens of civilians and military personnel killed.
-Syria has repeatedly urged UN Security Council action to "put an end to the crimes of the Turkish regime".
+Syria has repeatedly urged UN Security Council action to "put an end to the crimes of the Turkish regime."

 On 5 August 2012, Recep Tayyip Erdoğan criticised the Republican People's Party (CHP) leader Kemal Kılıçdaroğlu for siding with the Syrian regime over the Syrian people, when he said: